kylemontmont/Fireworks/README.md

-Fireworks display written in java.
+Fireworks display I wrote in Java a few years ago.